znuny/manual/source/releases/7_1_3/index.rst

 Security Vulnerabilities Fixed
 ******************************
 - Added HTML filter to prevent XSS in the SLA description field of Process Management Activity Dialogues.
-Thanks for reporting to Tim Püttmanns, Maxcence.
+Thanks for reporting to Tim Püttmanns, Maxence.
 - Mitigating a ReDos via email when parsing HTML of Microsoft Word.
 Thanks for reporting to Emin Yazi (@eyazi), Efflux.

 Changes
 *******
-- Improvement for MySQL/MariaDB user for the bundler backup script backup.pl by using the  --single-transaction.
+- Improvement for MySQL/MariaDB user for the bundled backup script backup.pl by using the  --single-transaction.
 - Updated the CKEditor to 4.25.1-znuny.
 - Improved error logging and visibility for OAuth2 token requests.